-A really quick week-day dinner and a nice new way to eat gnocchi as we usually have them pan-fried with a sage/butter sauce or with some tomato sauce from the oven.This a recipe from BBC Good Food magazine from June 2011.
+A speedy week-day dinner and a lovely new way to eat gnocchi as we usually have them pan-fried with a sage/butter sauce or with some tomato sauce from the oven.This a recipe from BBC Good Food magazine from June 2011.
 After years of off-and-on buying the separate issues of Good Food Magazine – as no subscriptions were available here in the Netherlands – I got their iPad subscription in 2012 and last year I added Olive magazine to the mix.

 What worked and what didn’t:

 In short, a rather tasty weekday meal in about 20 minutes.
-At least we thought it was tasty, the kids weren’t very enthusiastic about the creamy sauce and demanded the “old fashioned” gnocchi.
-They didn’t complain about half a red chilli pepper I added.
+At least we thought it was, the kids weren’t very enthusiastic about the creamy sauce and demanded the “old fashioned” gnocchi.
+They didn’t complain about half a red chili pepper I added.
 Hurrah!